leinadher/portfolio/README.md

   An interactive report showcasing exploration and machine learning model implementations on open data from the dog register in the city of Zurich.

 - ### 🤖 RAG Chatbot
-  A python RAG chatbot application based on the LlamaIndex framework, augmented with university-relevant data and documentation, to provide assistance to students.
+  A RAG chatbot application based on the Python LlamaIndex framework, augmented with school-relevant data and documentation, to provide assistance to students.

 - ### 🏙️ [Barcelona Airbnb Insights](https://github.com/leinadher/RB01_AirBnB_TwoCities)
   Submission for R-Bootcamp course, consisting of an analyis of [Inside Airbnb](http://insideairbnb.com/) data and demographics of Barcelona.